 Interested Parties: to include email address and name of all interested parties who wish to be informed of updates to the Website.

-The Secretariat shall maintain on the publicly accessible Website, updating the Website within five Working Days of new material becoming available.
+The Secretariat shall maintain the Website, updating it within five Working Days of new material becoming available.
 The following information is for inclusion on the Website:

 All Modification Proposals, uniquely numbered, version controlled, with their status as defined in the procedure below;